- General information

 - Use a resolution of no greater than 1280x720 (720p), as most readers will view on a desktop or mobile device

-- Use a well-characterised video compression codec such as H.264 and use multi-pass encoding if available
+- Use a well-characterized video compression codec such as H.264 and use multi-pass encoding if available

-- Keep the duration to the minimum required to illustrate your point
+- Keep duration to the minimum required to illustrate your point

 - Do not include an audio track unless it is essential

-- If including audio, use a well-characterised audio compression codec such as AAC
+- If including audio, use a well-characterized audio compression codec such as AAC

 6. Supplementary information

 Data that are essential for interpretation of the results of the main paper should be included in the main paper.
-Supplementary information provides access to supporting data that do not appear in the full-text article or PDF, but that accompany the final version of the paper online.
+Supplementary information provides access to supporting data that do not appear in the printed article or PDF but that accompany the final version of a paper online.

 These data are peer reviewed and subject to the same criteria as the data that are to be published in the paper itself.
-During peer review, Editors and reviewers are asked to assess whether the supplementary information is appropriate and essential for supporting the findings of a paper.
+During peer review, editors and reviewers are asked to assess whether supplementary information is appropriate and essential for supporting the findings of a paper.

-All supplementary information will be strictly limited to a total of 50 MB per article (excluding movie files and cover art submissions).
+All supplementary data will be strictly limited to a total of 50 MB per article (excluding movie files and cover art submissions).

 Supplementary material may include movies, figures and tables.
-Descriptions of computational/mathematical analyses and further details of experimental protocols already described in the Materials and Methods section of the main article may be included as supplementary Materials and Methods; the main article must, however, contain sufficient information to allow the reader to understand all experiments performed.
+Descriptions of computational/mathematical analyses and further details of experimental protocols already described in the Materials and Methods section of the main article may be included as supplementary Materials and Methods; the main article must however contain sufficient information in the Materials and Methods to allow the reader to understand all experiments performed.
 Tables comprising datasets or listing materials such as oligonucleotide primers, antibodies or strains may be provided as supplementary material.
 We do not accept additional Results or Discussion text as supplementary material.
 Very large files or those requiring specialist software are not suitable as supplementary information.
 For large datasets, e.g. imaging data, please see our guidelines on data deposition.